Postgraduate Year Two (PGY2) Critical Care

 - Participate in quality improvement initiatives

-- Residents shall complete all required and elective rotations
+- Residents shall complete all required, longitudinal, selective and elective rotations

 - Residents shall attend assigned department meetings

-- Residents shall participate and present in the leadership development series
+- Residents shall participate and present in the resident leadership development series (if a similar one was not completed as a PGY1 resident)

-- Residents shall attend the Fall Resident Retreat
+- Residents shall attend the Fall Residency Retreat

 - Residents shall attend ASHP’s Midyear Clinical Meeting

-- Residents shall participate in recruitment efforts of the department
+- Residents shall participate in all residency recruitment activities

 - Residents shall participate in the teaching of P-4 pharmacy students on clinical rotations

-- Residents shall participate in teaching activities at UNMC’s College of Pharmacy
+- Residents shall participate in teaching activities at the UNMC College of Pharmacy

-- Residents shall present a research poster at the University HealthSystem Consortium (UHC) Midyear Meeting
+- Residents shall present a research poster at the University HealthSystem Consortium Midyear Meeting

 - Residents shall complete a research project manuscript